TobySlipper/Yingdong-He-UAL-CCI-23-24/README.md

-# Yingdong He UAL CCI 23/24
+# STEM 23/24 Exam codes

-This is the workspace of 23/24 UAL student Yingdong He, student number 23019658.
+This is the exam code of 23/24 UAL student Yingdong He, student number 23019658.